csswizardry/csswizardry.github.com/_posts/2015-03-08-can-css-be-too-modular.md

 > optional, and it tells us what are candidates for change (i.e. anything with a
 > `--` prefix).
 >
-> There is absolutely no reason you can’t have utility classes—I even do this
+> There is absolutely no reason you can’t have utility classes — I even do this
-> myself—but they should be the exception rather than the rule.
+> myself — but they should be the exception rather than the rule.
 Avoid building
 > entire sections of UI out of them.
 >
 > Abstracting classes out as far as Atomic CSS (or any other similar
-> approach—this isn’t a criticism of Atomic CSS specifically) suggests will
+> approach — this isn’t a criticism of Atomic CSS specifically) suggests will
 > sacrifice (at the very least) context, readability, and maintainability, in
 > favour or smaller filesizes.
 I feel this is overkill, especially considering
 > that gzip would negate any difference in filesize anyway.
 We need to find that